 The following information is intended to facilitate your progression through the graduate program.
-As part of Graduate Education all students enrolled in the School of Nursing Master's and Post-Master's Certificate Nursing Programs are subject to the rules and regulations cited in the Graduate Education Catalog unless superceded by policies of the School of Nursing.
+As part of Graduate Education all students enrolled in the MSN-NP and Post-Master's NP Certificate Nursing Programs are subject to the rules and regulations cited in the Graduate Education Catalog unless superseded by policies of the School of Nursing.
+The School of Nursing handbook covers numerous topics including academic integrity, advising, communications, graduation, policies, progression, registration, and requirements.

 Graduates of the Master of Science in Nursing (Advanced Practice) degree program are educated to: